Common Tools and Substances Used by Professional Pest Control Companies

 Are the tools used indoors different from those used outside?

 Yes, tools and products vary significantly depending on whether the treatment is indoors or outdoors.
-Inside, you’ll often see gel baits, dust formulations, and crack-and-crevice applicators to minimize exposure.
+Inside, you will often see gel baits, dust formulations, and crack-and-crevice applicators to minimize exposure.
 Outside, companies may apply perimeter granules, barrier sprays, or use rodent bait stations.
 Equipment like backpack sprayers or power sprayers are more common for external treatments where coverage needs to be broader.

 Can I request that only non-toxic methods be used?